Tangalle, Sri Lanka Project

 Benefits to the community

-The neutering programme will help control dog populations & reduce the number of stray dogs for the future.
+The neutering programme will help control community animal populations & reduce the number of stray animals and waste for the future.

-The vaccination programme will help prevent diseases that can be passed between dogs and humans.
+The vaccination programme will help prevent diseases that can be passed between animals as well as dogs and humans.

 The programme will help promote Tangalle to tourists as a safe and caring environment.

 - female dogs and cats will not come into season resulting in less stress and trauma